 Introduction

-Windows Customised Defaults supports Windows 10, Windows 11, Windows Server 2016, Windows Server 2019 and Windows Server 2022, and supports both physical PCs and virtual machine images.
+Windows Enterprise Defaults supports Windows 10, Windows 11, Windows Server 2016 to Windows Server 2025, and supports both physical PCs and virtual machine images (Azure Virtual Desktop, Windows 365 etc.).
 Aimed at deployment provisioning physical PCs or virtual desktops gold images, the customisations will also work for Windows Server infrastructure roles.

 Usage¶